-If you’re fascinated by the history and creative activities of humankind and how this shapes societies and our future, then a Bachelor of Arts from Waikato is for you.
+If you’re fascinated by the history and creative activities of humankind and how this shapes societies and our future, then a Bachelor of Arts (BA) is for you.
 Our graduates are in demand for their flexible skills, practical outlook and depth of understanding they bring to their roles.

 Sharpen your musical talent with the guidance of our internationally acclaimed musicians and lecturers when you study a Bachelor of Music at Waikato.
 With countless opportunities for public performance and access to a world-class performing arts venue, you’ll be learning among the best.

 The Bachelor of Social Sciences (BSocSc) will challenge your thinking about the world and the people who live in it.
 The degree focuses on contemporary social issues, the ways in which humans interact with these issues and how such actions can be monitored and modified.

 Are you interested in combining several areas of study and undertaking two undergraduate degrees at the same time?
 Then a conjoint degree (also known as a double degree) will give you a great base.

 With a one-year Magister Juris qualification from the University of Waikato you can tailor your programme through a selection of taught papers.

 Studying for your Master of Applied Psychology at the University of Waikato allows you to gain an in-depth knowledge of one of two key areas of applied psychology.